-TEACHER SIGNATURE: DATE:

-PARAEDUCATOR SIGNATURE: DATE:

-BLDG ADMINISTRATOR SIGNATURE: DATE:

-EMPLOYEE CORRECTIVE ACTION REPORT

-Name:

-Position:

-Date:

-The employee is being corrected for the following reason(s):

-Unreported/Excessive Absence Failure to follow specific directions Reporting under the influence or use of alcohol and / or drugs at work Not clocking in / out as required Tardiness Breach of confidentiality Improper conduct with student(s) / staff Showing disrespect to supervising teacher/building staff or student(s) Not utilizing time as assigned by supervising teacher Inappropriate attire Lack of motivation / initiative / follow through Dishonesty / violation of acceptable use policy Other - specify Cell phone use in the classroom Not focusing on student needs in the classroom Specifics of the incident for which correc tive action is being taken: Corrective action to be taken at this time : Follow up date on corrective action: Corrective action to be taken upon furthe er violation of district policy: Follow up results: Continued employ ment I have reviewed this form with the emp file. oyee and he/she understands this form will become part of his/her personne Signature of Supervisor Date: Signature of Administrator Date: I have read and understand this corrective policy of poor job performance. ve action form and understand what will r result from further violations of district Signature of Employee Date:
+TEACHER SIGNATURE: DATE: PARAEDUCATOR SIGNATURE: DATE: DATE: BLDG ADMINISTRATOR SIGNATUR E: EMPLO YEE CORRECTIVE ACTION R REPORT Name: Position: D ate: The employee is being corrected for the e following reason(s): Unreported/Excessive Absence Failure to follow specific directions Reporting under the influence or use of alcohol and / or drugs at work Not clocking in / out as required Tardiness Breach of confidentiality Improper conduct with student(s) / staff Showing disrespect to supervising teacher/building staff or student(s) Not utilizing time as assigned by supervising teacher Inappropriate attire Lack of motivation / initiative / follow through Dishonesty / violation of acceptable use policy Other - specify Cell phone use in the classroom Not focusing on student needs in the classroom Date and time of occurrence that lead to Has the employee been counseled before date(s): re for the same offense. - Tes - T 10 11 y cs, give Specifics of the incident for which corre ective action is being taken: Corrective action to be taken at this time e: Follow up date on corrective action: Corrective action to be taken upon furt ner violation of district policy: Follow up results: continued emplo

+F

+Signature of Supervisor Date:

+Signature of Administrator Date:

+I have read and understand this corrective action form and udistrict policy of poor job performance. understand what will result from further violations of

+Signature of Employee Date: